DanchukIvan/byteflow/docs/about/tutorial/step_2.md

 Using the create_datatype module-level function, we declared two data types - csv and json - and also assigned handler functions to them using the wonderful Polars library.
 Thanks to Polars, we can seamlessly convert json data to csv, since both data types are schema-dependent and can be described in terms of a dataframe.

 !!! info "About data types and their handlers"
-    **The system of data types and their processing is the weakest part of the Yass API**.
+    **The system of data types and their processing is the weakest part of the Byteflows API**.
 At the moment, it is necessary to explicitly declare types and handlers assigned to them, but this creates the risk of impossibility of converting structured and semi-structured data from one format to another, despite the fact that they are all schema-dependent and have explicit polymorphism, and also requires the introduction of adapter objects between all compatible data types.

-    The most likely solution will be to create data type presets in Yass and use universal libraries like Polars for structured data and Pillow type for blob-like data.
+    The most likely solution will be to create data type presets in Byteflows and use universal libraries like Polars for structured data and Pillow type for blob-like data.
 Subsequently, the user will not have to manage the composition of data types and their handlers, which will also relieve him of responsibility for the backward compatibility of handlers.

 ## **Registration of storage**